 I could write more.
 There are so many benefits of cold water swimming that I may even bore you with them.
 I also have become recently obsessed with Wim Hoff!

 Here at MoaAlm we are extremely lucky to have a cold and refreshing mountain river right on our doorstep, and even few lakes easily reached with an hours walk.
 It would be a shame, knowing so much about cold water benefits, not to take advantage of our unique location to experience them for ourselves.

 So this week, we marched down to the river and dunked ourselves in.
 It was frightfully cold, the recent snow melt cooling the glacial river more than usual.
 But it felt so good that we will be going back to the river again and again.

 Have you ever tried cold water swimming?
 Would you like to join us and experience this fantastic opportunity to feel better each day?
-Don’t wait, we still have availability here in our lovely Mountain Retreat.
+Don’t wait, we still have availability here in our lovely Mountain Retreat this summer.
 We can’t wait to share it with you!